karlosdb/Spotify-Wheel/docs/final.md

 We use the "Spotify WebAPI Node" (https://github.com/thelinmichael/spotify-web-api-node) to connect to the user's spotify account.

 DATABASE:
 For our website, we used MongoDB for our database.
 In our database, we have two collections, users and comments.
-Users contains username/passwords and comments just contain songs and their comments.
+Users contains account info and comments just contain songs and their comments.
+More specifically, the users collection stores documents containing a username, hashed password, and a unique salt.
+The songs collection contains documents containing a song name and a associated list of comments.

 APIs/Routing
 For authentication: